zlatilda/media_player/README.md

 - Compiles for Linux and Windows;
 - Non-blocking UI – does not freeze while using the app;

-The application is built using Qt for UI and standard C/C++ libraries.
+The application is built using Qt for UI and standard C/C++ libraries, SQLite for the database.

+Database schema: table media(id integer primary key, path text, name text, lib_name text).

 MAIN WINDOW CLASS